 The purpose of this week's lab is for you to become familiar with the MATHSTAT network.
-In particular, you will learn how to login and logout of the network and how to access Maple and the Internet.
+You will learn how to login and logout of the network and how to access Maple and the Internet.
 Once this is complete, you will begin to learn about Maple by viewing information provided in Maple's help system.